lidofinance/solana-docs/docs/Guides/Staking/Wallets/Phantom.md

 ![Create](./images/phantom/create_wallet2.png)

 ### Restoring the wallet
-If you already have a wallet, you can restore it on sollet using the associated seed phrase.
+If you already have a wallet, you can restore it on Phantom using the associated seed phrase.
 Follow the online instructions to restore your SOL account.

 ![Restore](./images/phantom/restore.png)
 ![Restore](./images/phantom/restore2.png)